Buffalo Stallions (NPSL)

 Buffalo Stallions are an American soccer team based in Buffalo, New York.
 Founded in 2025, it is the only nonprofit soccer franchise and youth academy in the Buffalo region.

 The team competes in National Premier Soccer League (NPSL) as part of their Great Lakes Conference, the fourth tier of the American soccer pyramid.
 Home games are played at North Tonawanda High School.

 History

 Franchise acquisition, 2025

 On January 16, 2025, National Premier Soccer League (NPSL) awarded an expansion franchise to Buffalo, New York.
-It is the fourth NPSL franchise in Buffalo's history, after Queen City FC (2007–2008), Buffalo City FC (2009), and FC Buffalo (2010–2022).
+It is the fourth NPSL franchise in Buffalo's history, after Queen City FC (2007–2008), Buffalo City FC (2009), and FC Buffalo (2010–2022, now in USL2).

 The franchise adopted the name and logo of the defunct indoor soccer team.

 William Van Slyke operates the club as a nonprofit, along with a youth academy of the same name.
 The team has pledged to donate any profit the organization earns to funding scholarships for their academy players.